microsoft/customer-insights-azure-data-workshop/lab04.md

 6. In the Advanced Settings, you will see your selections from the prior screen at the top.
 Name the compute **CustomerChurnCC**.
 Set the Minimum number of nodes at 0 and Maximum at 2.
 Set the Idle seconds before scale down to 60.
-Click Create when complete.
+Click Create when complete and wait a few minutes.
-    **Important: This will be mentioned later on as well, but we need to make sure and scale down our clusters when we’re done to avoid incurring charges.**

     <img src="images/lab04/media/image22.png" style="width:6.14467in;height:2.1375in" alt="Graphical user interface, text, application Description automatically generated" />